Skip to Main Content

 Celebrate the Freedom to Read

 Take a stand against censorship.
-Read one of 2022's most challenged books!
+Read one of the past year's most challenged books!

 Link to All Boys Aren't Blue by George M Johnson in the catalog